boostorg/boost/tools/regression/xsl_reports/runner/instructions.rst

-2. *Collecting and uploading logs* can be done any time after ``process_jam_log``' s run, and is as simple as an invocation of the local copy of ``$BOOST_ROOT/tools/regression/xsl_reports/runner/collect_and_upload_logs.py`` script that was just obtained from the CVS with the rest of the sources.
+2. *Collecting and uploading logs* can be done any time after ``process_jam_log``' s run, and is as simple as an invocation of the local copy of ``$BOOST_ROOT/tools/regression/xsl_reports/runner/collect_and_upload_logs.py`` script that was just obtained from the SVN with the rest of the sources.
    You'd need to provide ``collect_and_upload_logs.py`` with the following three arguments::